 On Time to Talk Day we ask everyone in Wales to have a conversation about mental health.

 Mental health problems are more common than most people realise - affecting one in four of us.
 Yet people are still afraid to talk about mental health, making some people feel ashamed or isolated.
-We are delighted to be officially partnering with our friends Time to Change in England, See Me in Scotland and Change Your Mind in Northern Ireland for Time to Talk Day, to help get the nation talking.

 You can do something right now to help end mental health stigma and discrimination in Wales!
 Sign the pledge, help us…Find out more

 You can help us create a society where mental health problems are not hidden in shame and secrecy.Find out more

 We've got lots of resources to help you start a conversation this Time to Talk Day!Find out more